berurier/Dirty_Py_Turing_Machine/README.md

 Original Project : http://www-verimag.imag.fr/~perin/enseignement/L3/mcal/projet/

+# How does it works ?

+"python3 main.py"

+Everything is hardcoded in the main ^^

 # It's full of bug :'(

 => The Transition parser is taking Ocaml implementation of transitions, and is not working for every type of transition.